 Segway is so much fun!

 attractions including rides, midway games, food venues

-shops.
-Some of the rides are over the water, soaring
+and retail shops.
+Some of the rides are over the water,

 Strand Historic District in downtown Galveston holds

 everything one could desire: clothing, souvenirs, art

 1800s, horse & carriage rides through town, and